androm3da/fuzzpy/README.md

 It's unfortunately extremely slow relative to other typical `libFuzzer` cases.
 But, hey, CPython is not like most of those other cases.  :)

-Hopefully you should continue to see entries like these below:
+If you peek at the `fuzz-*.log` files, hopefully you should continue to see entries like these below:

+    $ tail fuzz-0.log
+    ...
     NEW0: 32244 L 2
     NEW0: 32244 L 2